daiveeknuckles/daiveeknuckles/README.md

 * 🎬 Subcribe to my [Youtube Channel](https://www.youtube.com/channel/UCseYZyCvk2fwz7ce35Y8G5g)&nbsp;

 Hello, my name is Daivee Knuckles, a newbie Software Engineer transitioning from Project Management.
-My background experience range from Construction to Film Production and Digital Content Creation.
+My experience range from Construction to Film Production and Digital Content Creation.
 I pride myself on being a"Professional Student" as this world is ever changing and I am, fortunately, too curious to be left behind.
 I am currently learning Python and other complimentary skills from other fields like Data Science, AI and Machine Learning.
 I'm looking forward to creating a project that contributes to the great good of humanity.&nbsp;&nbsp;